 We need to know more about self-censorship and how it works in relation to journalists’ security and freedom of expression in general.
 How can you talk about self-censorship?
 How can you know that self-censorship exists?
 What can make journalists better equipped to secure themselves without having to tie themselves up and jeopardize freedom of speech?
 What role do state authorities or journalist associations play here?

-Key note speakers will be
+Key note speakers are

 - Marilyn Clark, University of Malta